How to Select the Right Ultrasound Technician School near Waynesboro Virginia

-- Keeping records of patient medical histories and specifics of each procedure
+- Maintaining records of patient medical histories and specifics of each procedure

 - Counseling patients by explaining the procedures and answering questions

-- Moving patients to treatment rooms and making them comfortable
+- Moving patients to treatment rooms and ensuring their comfort

 - Using equipment while minimizing patient exposure to sound waves